jacobxperez/rams/.github/CONTRIBUTING.md

 is forced to work within its limits.
 By limiting or restricting the choices, the designer is forced to choose the essential and because he has not been trained as a developer, he can use his limitation with technology to discover new designs.

-## Design Philosophy

-In the book, The Power of Less, [Leo Babauta](https://leobabauta.com/) explains how to improve performance by starting with small proactive actions, setting clear limits, identifying the essentials, simplifying your work, eliminating the unnecessary, and staying focused on the vision.

-1. Start small
-2. Set clear limits
-3. Identify the essential
-4. Simplify
-5. Eliminate the nonessential
-6. Stay focused

 ## Design Principles